African-American history: Post-civil rights era

 The dramatic political breakthrough came in the 2008 election, with the election of Barack Obama, the son of a Black Kenyan father and a white American mother.
 He won overwhelming support from African-American voters in the Democratic primaries, even as his main opponent Hillary Clinton had the support of many Black politicians.
 African Americans continued to support Obama throughout his term.
 After completing his first term, Obama ran for a second term.
 In 2012, he won the presidential election against candidate Mitt Romney and was re-elected as the president of the United States.

-The post-civil rights era is also notable for the New Great Migration, in which millions of African Americans have returned to the South including Texas, Georgia, Florida and North Carolina, often to pursue increased economic opportunities in now-desegregated southern cities.
+The post-civil rights era is also notable for the New Great Migration, in which millions of African Americans have returned to the South including Texas, Georgia, Florida, Maryland and North Carolina, often to pursue increased economic opportunities in now-desegregated southern cities.
+Fort Worth, Columbus, Jacksonville and Charlotte had the largest increase in the black population.

+White gunman Dylann Roof shot and killed 9 African American churchgoers in Charleston, South Carolina 2015.
+Micah Xavier Johnson, a Black nationalist, carried out the 2016 shooting of Dallas police officers during a Black lives matter protest, killing five officers and injuring 9 others, over frustration with police killings of Black men.
+Beyoncé performed her song “Formation” at Super Bowl in clothing inspired by the Black Panthers on February 7, 2016.